 So DON'T burn these materials out by relying on them exclusively throughout the summer.
-DO consciously rotate/alternate them with something else: never apply more than two sequential applications before using a different DM fungicide, and not applying them even twice in a row is better yet.
+DO consciously rotate/alternate them with something else: never apply more than two sequential applications before using a different DM fungicide, and not applying them even twice in a row is better yet if you don't need to (e.g., extended kick-back activity required, as discussed above).
 Treat them just like you would any other fungicide with a potential for resistance development, to make sure that you can keep using them into the future.

-BLACK ROT (BR) REMINDERS
+BLACK ROT (BR) REVIEW AND REMINDERS

 1. As fruit mature, they become increasingly resistant to infection.
 Another annual reminder.
 Remember that under NY conditions, berries are highly susceptible to black rot from cap fall until 3-4 weeks (Concord) or 4-5 weeks (Riesling, Chardonnay) later.
 Then, they begin to lose susceptibility, finally becoming highly resistant to immune after an additional 2 weeks.
 Note that this means that Concords can become infected up through 5-6 weeks after the last cap has fallen, and V. vinifera varieties up through 7 weeks post-bloom.
-In the mythical "average" year, most growers won't need to be too concerned towards the end of these susceptible periods, since by then the overwintering spore load is long gone and nearly all leaves and berries (the potential sources of "repeating" spores) are clean in the vast majority of commercial vineyards.
+In the mythical "average" year, most growers won't need to be overly concerned for the last couple of weeks of these susceptible periods, since by then the overwintering spore load is long gone and nearly all leaves and berries (the potential sources of "repeating" spores) are clean in the vast majority of commercial vineyards.

-Recall that in most vineyards, mummified berries are by far the major, if not the only, overwintering source of the BR fungus.
-Spores from mummies on the ground--which is where they should be unless somebody screwed up and didn't prune them off the vine during the dormant season (see below)--are typically depleted by a week or two after bloom.
-Thus, if the disease has been very well controlled by the time the overwintering spores are depleted, there should be no source for new infections even though fruit may still remain susceptible, so additional sprays are not likely to be necessary.
+Recall that in unless a vineyard has been hammered by BR in the recent past, mummified berries are by far the major, if not the only, overwintering source of the BR fungus.
+Spores from mummies on the ground--which is where they should be unless somebody screwed up and didn't prune them off the vine during the dormant season (see below)--are typically depleted by a week Thus, if the disease has been very well controlled by the time the or two after bloom. overwintering spores are depleted, there should be no source for new infections even though fruit may still remain susceptible, so additional sprays are not likely to be necessary.
 In contrast, if new black rot infections are established on leaves and/or young berries, and are consequently producing new infectious spores right next to or within the clusters, protection will need to continue so long as fruit retain any susceptibility.
+Ditto if someone screwed up and left a passel of mummies from last year hanging in the vines when they were pruned.
+CAVEAT: Vines located within 50 to 100 yards of wood edges are potentially at risk from a limited number of airborne spores ("ascospores") of the BR fungus from wild vines within.
+And unless someone prunes those vines during the winter, they can potentially harbor BR mummies that produce ascospores into the summer (see below).